 The performance of the AIFM and the Portfolio Manager is reviewed continuously by the Board and the Company's Management Engagement & Remuneration Committee (the "Committee") with a formal evaluation being undertaken each year.
 As part of this process, the Committee monitors the services provided by the AIFM and the Portfolio Manager and receives regular reports and views from them.
 The Committee also receives comprehensive performance measurement reports to enable it to determine whether or not the performance objectives set by the Board have been met.
-The Committee reviewed the appropriateness of the appointment of the AIFM and the Portfolio Manager in March 2016 with a positive recommendation being made to the Board.
+The Committee reviewed the appropriateness of the appointment of the AIFM and the Portfolio Manager in March 2017 with a positive recommendation being made to the Board.

-The Board believes the continuing appointment of the AIFM and the Portfolio Manager, under the terms described in the Report of the Directors on pages 25 and 26, is in the interests of shareholders as a whole.
+The Board believes the continuing appointment of the AIFM and the Portfolio Manager, under the terms described on page 21, is in the interests of shareholders as a whole.
 In coming to this decision, it took into consideration, inter alia, the following:

-- the quality of the service provided and the depth of experience of the company management, company secretarial, administrative and marketing team that the AIFM allocates to the management of the Company; and - the quality of the service provided and the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio and the long-term performance of the portfolio in absolute terms and by reference to the Benchmark.
+the quality of the service provided and the depth of experience of the company management, company

+- secretarial, administrative and marketing team that the AIFM allocates to the management of the Company; and - the quality of the service provided and the quality and depth of experience allocated by the Portfolio Manager to the management of the portfolio and the long-term performance of the portfolio in absolute terms and by reference to the Benchmark.